IxZZZ/IxZZZ.github.io/docs/_coverpage.md

 > The place to share my security knowledge

-- Learning & Reasearch & Entertainment
+- Learning & Research & Entertainment
-- For programming, security, rev ... so on
+- For programming, security, reverse engineering ... so on.
 - Good friends, good books, and a sleepy conscience: this is the ideal life!

 <p class="buttons">